 ____________________________________

-Gupta Wessler argued three U.S. Supreme Court cases this past term and scored two 9-0 victories for plaintiffs seeking to hold corporations accountablein Cantero v.
-Bank of America (2024), defeating sweeping federal preemption of state consumer law, and in Bissonnette v.
+Gupta Wessler argued three U.S. Supreme Court cases this past term and scored two 9-0 victories for plaintiffs seeking to hold corporations accountable—Cantero v.
+Bank of America (2024), defeating sweeping federal preemption of state consumer law, and Bissonnette v.
 LePage Bakeries (2024), defeating forced arbitration of workers’ wage claims.

-The firm is set to argue another three merits cases in the Court’s upcoming term: Stanley v.
-City of Sanford, Florida, on former employees’ right to sue for disability discrimination, Nvidia v.
-E. Ohman, on pleading standards for securities fraud class actions, and McLaughlin v.
+The firm will argue another three merits cases in the Supreme Court’s upcoming term: Nvidia v.
+E. Ohman, on pleading standards for securities fraud class actions; Stanley v.
+City of Sanford, Florida, on retirees’ right to sue for disability discrimination; and McLaughlin v.
 McKesson, a suit under a federal law that bans unwanted telemarketing.

 ____________________________________